 (3) Where a metropolitan non-residential property is served but not metered by the Corporation, the charge payable for the current year for the provision of water supply to the property is the charge determined as if the water supply to the property was metered through a meter of a size equal to the diameter of the connecting pipe serving that property.

-[(4) deleted]

 [By-law 17B inserted in Gazette 1 Jul 2002 p.
 3156-7; amended in Gazette 29 Jun 2007 p.
 3250; 19 Jun 2013 p.
 2352.]

 17C.
-Non-metropolitan, non-strata titled, Commercial or Industrial property water supply charges
+Non-metropolitan, non-strata titled, commercial or industrial property water supply charges

 (1) Where a property referred to in Schedule 1 item 10 is not directly served by the Corporation, the charge payable for the current year for the provision of water supply to the property is the charge determined as if the water supply to the property was metered through a 20 mm meter.